Begin the day with the #AWAPAC Leadership Breakfast, presented by Microsoft & LinkedIn.

 Michelle Klein, Facebook’s VP of global business and customer marketing, delves into how marketers, advertisers and brands can build for the future, and the key shifts that are driving change and unlocking value across businesses, technology and people.

-A shocking report recently revealed that people within the media, marketing and creative industry showed greater signs of mental illness compared to the national average.
-Our industry is in crisis.
-It’s time to break down the stigma around mental health and have an open discussion about where we are going wrong.
-In this session, business leaders and mental health advocates discuss their own mental health challenges, how to cope in high-pressure environments, and explore ways we can better the industry.
+The Mentally Healthy report recently revealed that people within the media, marketing and creative industry showed greater signs of mental illness compared to the national average.
+It’s time to break down the stigma around mental health and have an open discussion about how we can improve the industry’s wellbeing.
+In this session, business leaders and mental health advocates discuss their own mental health challenges and explore ways we can make our industry more mentally healthy.

 Australia is facing calls to adopt a GDPR-style privacy code.
 With significant regulation on the horizon or in effect over third-party data, opt-ins and digital transparency, will these restrictions advance the quality of digital marketing and improve the advertising experience for the consumer or will it spell trouble for the industry?
 Is it time to reprogram programmatic?